 SBS kicks the local shopping scene into high gear.
 Along with fashionable boutiques and stores lining Elmwood, Hertel and our other great shopping districts, several locations will be hosting pop-up markets highlighting Buffalo’s creative hometown makers.

-Stop by Makers + Shakers: A Boozy Artisan Market at Hotel @ The Lafayette, Buffalo Place’s Market Arcade Market, the Queen City Pop-Up, Tommyrotter Distillery’s Market and The Foundry’s small biz market.
+Stop by Makers + Shakers: A Boozy Artisan Market at Hotel @ The Lafayette, Buffalo Place’s Market Arcade Market, the Queen City Pop-Up, and Buffalo Women’s Gifts Holiday Market.

 The World’s Largest Disco: